team-unununium/robot-server/README.md

  - [Arduino Module](https://github.com/team-unununium/HnR-2020-VR-Arduino)

 # Current module - Server
 The server module is in charge of facilitating communication between the client and the Raspberry Pi.
 It is made using [Node JS](https://nodejs.org/) with [Express](https://www.npmjs.com/package/express) and [Socket.IO](https://www.npmjs.com/package/socket.io).
 The identities of the client and the robot is identified through the environment variables SERVER_CLIENT_SECRET and SERVER_ROBOT_SECRET respectively.
 Express is used to generate the token for clients and robots through /access and Socket.IO is used for the actual communication between the server, client and Raspberry Pi.
 The video feed is done through WebRTC, which is not relayed through the server.

 ## Existing servers
-As of now, there is a main server at [unununium.pcchin.com](https://unununium.pcchin.com/).
-A backup server is also available at [unununium-vr-server.herokuapp.com](https://unununium-vr-server.herokuapp.com/)
+The main server is currently [unununium.pcchin.com](https://unununium.pcchin.com/).

 ## How to install
 You would need to clone the repository and set the following environment variables: